When are the 2019 Chicago runoff elections?

 In order to win an elected position in the 2019 municipal elections, a candidate must have received a majority, or more than 50 percent of the votes.
 If no candidate won on Feb.
 26 in a race, the top two candidates in the race will compete in a runoff election on April 2, 2019.

-What positions are being filled in the 2019 Municipal Elections?
+What positions are being decided in the 2019 runoff municipal elections?

 How do I vote?

 You can vote in person on Election Day, you can vote early at designated polling places, or you can vote by mail.

 Do I need to register to vote?

 Go here to get started or check and see if you are registered.
 If you are registered already, it will also give you your polling place location and absentee ballot options.